 To retain admission, candidates must obtain an APS of at least 28 in the NSC.
-Candidates are encouraged to write the NBT.

-Careers: There are a range of career options for students who complete the BA programme.
-Since the BA programme is relatively flexible, students are able to choose the same majors and elective modules as students studying in more structured programmes.
+Careers: There is a range of career options for students who complete the BA programme.
+Since the BA programme is relatively flexible, students can choose the same majors and elective modules as students studying in more structured programmes.

-Note: students who wish to become psychologists must complete a BA majoring in Psychology, the BSocSciHons (Psychology), and the MA (Clinical, Counselling or Research Psychology).
+Note: Students who wish to become psychologists must complete a BA majoring in Psychology, the BSocSciHons (Psychology), and the MA (Clinical, Counselling or Research Psychology).